KaiFig/Unit_3/Project/read_me.md

 from kivymd.uix.screen import MDScreen from hash_password import encrpyt_password, check_password
 ```
-**Fig x** To set up the file, I first inputed multiple libraries to help me with my project. sqlite3
+**Fig x** To set up the file, I first inputed multiple libraries to help me with my project. sqlite3 is an SQL library which enables me to call the database.
+This enables me to get the data saved which is of utmost importance to fulfill the success critieria.
+The datetime library helps me order everything in chronological order which is one of my success criteria and is an example of pattern recognition.
+Before, I would've manually done the chronological ordering, however, with the datetime library, I am able to just use one thing across multiple places in my code.
+The kivymd libraries downloaded are for the main kivy file.
+They enable me to actually show the user interface with the tables displaying the database.
+Lastly, from another file, I call 2 functions which help me with the login and registration parts of the application.
+This shows decomposition, I was faced with a large problem and to solve it, I split into smaller actions, one of them being in the login and registration parts of the application where to simplify things I just called another function.

 ## Create table
 ```.py